Local limit theorem and equivalence of dynamic and static points of view for certain ballistic random walks in i.i.d. environments: Introduction

 \subsection{Structure of the paper and general remarks}

-In Section 2 we recall some of the notation from \cite{berger2008slowdown} as well as some of its results.
-In addition we prove a slightly different version of \cite[Lemma 4.2]{berger2008slowdown} giving annealed estimations for a fixed time.
-In Section 3 we generalize \cite[Proposition 4.5]{berger2008slowdown}, which gives an upper bound on the difference between the annealed and quenched distribution, to include estimations on the exit time of the box.
-Section 4 is devoted to converting the estimation obtained in Section 3 for $\left(d-1\right)$-dimensional cubes plus time into a result about $d$-dimensional cubes for a fixed time.
-In Section 5 we bootstrap the result for large $d$-dimensional cubes obtained in Section 4 all the way to boxes of finite size.
-Section 6 is devoted to the proof of the first main result, the existence of an equivalent probability measure on the space of environments which is invariant with respect to the point of view of the particle.
-Finally, in Section 7 we prove the second main result regarding the existence of a prefactor.
+In Section~\ref{sec2}, we recall some of the notation from \cite{berger2008slowdown} as well as some of the result obtained there.
+In addition, we prove a slightly different version of \cite{berger2008slowdown}, Lemma 4.2, thus giving annealed estimations for a fixed time.
+In Section~\ref{sec3}, we generalize \cite{berger2008slowdown}, Proposition 4.5, which gives an upper bound on the difference between the annealed and quenched distribution, to include estimations on the exit time of the box.
+Section~\ref{sec4} is devoted to converting the estimation obtained in Section~\ref{sec3} for $ (d-1 )$-dimensional cubes in a time interval into a result about $d$-dimensional cubes in a fixed time.
+In Section~\ref{sec5}, we bootstrap the result for large $d$-dimensional cubes obtained in Section~\ref{sec4} all the way to boxes of finite size.
+Section~\ref{sec6} is devoted to the proof of the first main result, the existence of an equivalent probability measure on the space of environments which is invariant with respect to the point of view of the particle.
+Finally, in Section~\ref{sec7} we prove the second main result regarding the existence of a prefactor.

-Throughout this paper the value of constants $c$ and $C$ may change from one line to the next.
+Throughout this paper, the value of constants $c$ and $C$ may change from one line to the next.
 Numbered constants, such as $c_{1},c_{2},\ldots$ are fixed according to their first appearance in the text.
-Expectation with respect to a measure $\mu$ which is not $P,P_{\omega}$or $\mathbb{P}$ is denoted by $E_{\mu}$.
+Expectation with respect to a measure $\mu$ which is not $P, P_{\omega}$ or $\mathbb{P}$ is denoted by $E_{\mu}$.
 Finally, some of the inequalities may only hold for large enough values of $N,n$ and $M$.